Skip These Seoul Food ‘Classics’ — Here’s Where to Actually Eat

 Noryangjin Fish Market + Raw Fish Street (Dongjak-gu)

-Pojangmacha Tents in Residential Neighborhoods
+Pojangmacha Tents in Residential Areas

 Jongno 3-ga District (Near Jongno 3-ga Station)

-Your Seoul Food Game Plan
+Your Seoul Food Plan

-1. Eat breakfast at a kimbap place, not a cafe.
-6,000 won, 6:30 AM, before tourists wake up.
-You’ll see actual Seoul.
+1. Breakfast at a kimbap spot, not a cafe.
+6,000 won, 6:30 AM.
+See the real Seoul wake up.

 Similar Posts